L4Re/l4re.org/src/getting_started/macosx.rst

 targets.
 However, for doing so, use ``gmake`` instead of ``make``, and use ``CROSS_COMPILE=aarch64-elf-``.

-Other targets (such as x86) are not supported because that would require a cross-compiler to be available in Homebrew.
+Other targets (such as x86) are not supported because that would require a gcc cross-compiler to be available in Homebrew.
+As LLVM/clang can also be used to compile L4Re, the LLVM package from Homebrew should also work with all the targets it has built in.
+This guide shall be extended with this possibility.

 You can proceed now with the normal L4Re build process, obeying the two rules just mentioned.
 Please follow :ref:`build_with_make`.